Hypochlorous Acid For Skin – Benefits And How To Use

 When it comes to killing bacteria, hypochlorous acid is 100 times more potent than bleach.
 So, is it safe to sprinkle the acid on your face without harming your skin?
 Check out the infographic below to find out.

-Hypochlorous acid (HOCL) is widely used to disinfect wounds and promote healing.
+Hypochlorous acid (HOCL) is widely used to disinfect wounds and promote healing and is as an effective acne treatment.
 Our body naturally produces it as a part of the immune response system.
 However, you can use hypochlorous acid for skin and find it in many skin care products.
 It helps prevent skin infection, minimize inflammation, and shield the skin from common viruses.
 You can use creams and serums containing hypochlorous acid to maintain your skin health.
 However, consult a doctor before using it on your skin and learn the right ways to incorporate it into your skin care routine.

 Frequently Asked Questions